scozv/blog/_pages/cv.en.md

 We may argue with different solutions, but will NOT prejudge others.

+As the Team and Tech Lead, I:

+* manage the project with JIRA (CI),
+* build the [Code Template] [1] and the [Environment Script] [2],
+* prefer to working with a member who is full of passion.

+### The Next Career Plan

-**For the coming new position, I still prefer a tech leader and architect.**
+For the coming new position, I am looking for a full-stack development:

-I believe a team that is full of guru may NOT be efficient than a team that each member:
+* Architect is based on `RESTful API` and Loose Coupling,

-* is **executive**,
+* Web page is rendered with `React.js` and `Node.js`,
-* is willing to involve,
-* and has **passion** on learning.
+* `RESTful` Server is developed in Java Eco-system, hosted in `Linux` (Cloud).

-So I prefer the next team that is **younger** and have potential ability to grow up.
+I believe the ability of a team is more powerful than the ability of individual.

-As for the domain, a **financial** project will be matched my domain basic knowledge.
+So I am looking forward for growing up with team members.

 <style>
 .clear {